Webcurios 24/06/22

 • The Calendar Collective: “Calendar Collective is a living archive of alternate calendars.
 It is an ongoing investigation for collecting, cataloguing and publishing calendars that are little-known to our world.
 We use openly contributed voicemails as our unique research material.
 The archive offers an uncommon collection of calendars traced through these unwritten and slightly incongruous fragments.”
 I don’t understand this AT ALL, but there is something utterly compelling about the weirdness – what are the voicemails?
 How do they relate to the calendar designs?
 Some of them seem to be telling…short stories about worlds or universes governed or described by these imagined calendars?
 Regardless, some of the designs on display here are wonderful and I am a big fan of the fact that this at no point gives the impression that anyone involved in its creation cares whatsoever about whether or not I or anyone else has the faintest idea what the fcuk is going on here.

-• tox: Oh I do like this.
+• Digital Detox: Oh I do like this.
 Since 2017, Marco Land has been using a browser extension which tracks his in-browser scrolling and translates that into physical distance, mapping said distance against the route of the Camino Frances – so every time Land scrolls down a webpage, this site, displaying the Google Streetview of the trail, will move you a tiny bit along the route.
 At their present rate of scrolling, Marco will reach the end of the route in 2027 which I think merits some sort of celebration – also, I strongly believe that someone ought to start doing an annual Online Scrolling Marathon for charity so if one of you could make that happen that would be lovely, thanks (I am not joking, I think it is a legitimately great idea).

 • Setlist: A site for people to share information on artist setlists at recent gigs, which might be useful should you want to ensure that whoever you’re contemplating seeing on tour is going to be playing the bangers rather than the b-sides.

-• tone Bangers: Speaking of bangers (seamless!), this is an excellent Twitter account which “posts (non-game) consumer technology-related bangers, such as ringtones, BGM and synth demo songs.”
+• Ringtone Bangers: Speaking of bangers (seamless!), this is an excellent Twitter account which “posts (non-game) consumer technology-related bangers, such as ringtones, BGM and synth demo songs.”
 You may not have thought you needed or wanted more late-90s mobile ringtones in your life, but I assure you that you do – it is legitimately insane to me that there was a period of time in which the composition and sale of these was a multi-billion-pound industry, but then again some of these absolutely slap; there has to be some bedroom producer out there making tracks using some of this stuff as a base, surely?

 • WordDall-E: Can you guess the prompt fed to Dall-E mini just by looking at the images it spat out?
 This is more fun than you might think, although because of the way people are insisting on using this a large proportion of the answers will be things like a ‘A Pokemon playing DDR’ or ‘Sonic the Pope’.